drewm27/speakerrankings/large-size.md

 comments: true
 ---

 A good balance between bigger travel size, small party size and reasonable weight.
 Pretty easy to fit 2 of them in a backpack with a little room to spare.
 A good minimum size for listening to music outdoors.
-The best here will have a bass extension similar to a 6.5” woofer bookshelf speaker.
+The best here will have bass extension similar to a 6.5” woofer bookshelf speaker.
 Bigger speakers will generally have deeper bass.
 All of these are IPX7 or better unless noted.
 All use USB-C charging unless noted.

 1. [Minirig mk4](https://minirigs.co.uk/speakers/bluetooth-minirig-4) with [subwoofer](https://minirigs.co.uk/speakers/minirig-subwoofer-3): $290
     - Positives: Very balanced sound.
 Finally USB-C charging